 Personalized treatment: Treatment is tailored to the individual's specific symptoms and constitution.

-Carbo Veg: For abdominal pain and bloating.
+Carbo Veg: Addressing abdominal pain and bloating.

-Magnesium Phosphoricum: For cramps and spasms.
+Magnesium Phosphoricum: Alleviating cramps and spasms.

-Lycopodium: For alternating diarrhea and constipation.
+Lycopodium: Managing alternating episodes of diarrhea and constipation.

 Comments